 Impedance is essentially electrical resistance in AC signals.
-The impedance of an audio signal, then, is the difficulty the signals have when travelling through a cable.
+The impedance of an audio signal is the difficulty the signals have when travelling through a cable.

-For optimal voltage transfer from the microphone to the mic preamp, the input impedance of the preamp must be significantly higher than the output impedance of the microphone.
+For optimal voltage transfer from the microphone to the mic preamp, the preamp's input impedance must be significantly higher than the microphone's output impedance.
 A good rule of thumb is having the preamp input impedance be 10x that of the mic output impedance.

 For everything you need to know about microphone impedance, check out my articles Microphone Impedance: What Is It And Why Is It Important? and What Is A Good Microphone Output Impedance Rating?